GE2020: Opposition vote swing shows people are looking beyond bread and butter issues, analysts say

 “I think people want these issues to be dealt with, especially among the younger voters,” he said.

-READ: Police investigating WP candidate Raeesah Khan over alleged online comments on race, religion
+READ: Police investigating WP candidate Raeesah Khan over online comments on race, religion

 Police announced that it was investigating Ms Khan on Jul 5, in the middle of the campaigning period, following several reports made against her.
 Ms Khan apologised for her “insensitive” remarks later that evening.